bartosjiri/mixtapes/README.md

 # Mixtapes

-Showcase your Spotify playlists in style.
+A Svelte application to showcase your Spotify playlists in style.

 ## Preview
 `TBD`